Blog

 As a company, we’ve always believed that if you take care of people, whether they are your employees, your community members or the other people working in your industry, they will take care of you in the long run!

-Posted in About ADC, Acrylic Resins, Andur, Borate Products, Business, Chemicals, commuinity, Customer Satisfaction, Engineering, Manufacturing, Polyurethane, Powder coating, Safety, Specialty Chemical Company | Leave a comment
+Posted in About ADC, Acrylic Resins, Andur, Borate Products, Business, Chemicals, commuinity, Customer Satisfaction, Engineering, Manufacturing, Polyurethane, Powder coating, Safety, Specialty Chemical Company | Comments Off on Giving to Our Industry

 Together for Sustainability